dlsc-software-consulting-gmbh/jfxcentral-data/links/2024/2024-12/2024-12-20/readme.md

 ## Podcasts, Videos, Books

 * The talk by **Frank Delporte** and his son **Vik** about the MelodyMatrix application, at the JFall conference in November, got published: "_[Looking at Music: an experiment with Kotlin, JavaFX, MIDI, and VirtualThreads](https://www.youtube.com/watch?v=bwc8Y3qnduo)_"
+* [**Jago de Vreede**](https://bsky.app/profile/jagovreede.bsky.social) is working on a user interface for SDKMAN that also brings its full functionality to Windows!
+He uses Java, JavaFX, GraalVM, SceneBuilder,... and more as you can learn from this [new "JFX In Action" interview](https://webtechie.be/post/2024-12-19-jfxinaction-jago-de-vreede-sdkman-ui/) by **Frank Delporte**.

 ## Tutorials